R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 ./gradlew :client:assemble
 ```

-`installDist` will behave similarly to _assemble_ except that it won't produce those archives as _build_ or _assemble_.
+`installDist` will behave similarly to _assemble_ except that unlike _build_ or _assemble_, it won't produce the archive files.
-Instead, it will create a `host/build/install` and `client/build/install` directories, whose contents are effectively an unpacked _host.tar_ and/or _client.tar_ files.
+Instead, it will create a `host/build/install` and `client/build/install` directories, whose contents are effectively unpacked _host.tar_ and/or _client.tar_ files.
 ```bash
 ./gradlew installDist
 ```